epogrebnyak/justpath/README.md

 ## Motivation

-PATH environment variable syntax on Windows vs Linux scares me, so I wrote this utility to be able to explore PATH more easily.
+PATH environment variable syntax on Windows vs Linux a bit scare me, so I wrote this utility to be able to explore PATH more easily.

 ## Notes